jasonjac2/OneMoreWiki/Extra-Commands.md

 Inserts the "ruby text" pronunciation of selected words.
 This uses an online service that supports over a dozen languages.

 ## Merge pages
-Merges two or more pages into a single page preserving formatting and position of outlines.
+Merges two or more pages into a single page.
+If every selected page contains exactly one outline each then the content of the outlines is concatenated to the outline in the target page, resulting in a single outline.
+However, if at least one page has multiple outlines then all outlines are appended vertically on the target page to preserve formatting and relative positioning.

-Outlines are using in variety of ways, not the least of which to preserve some conceptual context with other containers on the page based on size and position, so OneMore doesn't attempt to merge containers from multiple pages but instead preserves the layout of containers from each page in a continuous stream in the newly merged page.
+Outlines are used in variety of ways, not the least of which to preserve some conceptual context with other containers on the page based on size and position, so OneMore doesn't attempt to merge containers from multiple pages but instead preserves the layout of containers from each page in a continuous stream in the newly merged page.

-You can easily merge to containers by Shift+clicking one container and dragging it on top of the container with which you want the first to be merged.
+Note that you can easily merge to containers by Shift+clicking one container and dragging it on top of the container with which you want the first to be merged.
 This is a built-in OneNote feature.

 ## Sort
 Sorts pages, sections, or notebooks.
 Pages are sorted within the current section only,